A Comparative Evaluation of Quantification Methods: Introduction

 In the following, we first briefly introduce the quantification problem and describe how it conceptually differs from the classification problem.
-Afterwards, Section 3 gives an overview of the algorithms included in our experimental comparison, providing a summary of the state-of-the-art in quantification.
-Next, in Section 4, we provide a thorough description of the experimental setup of our comparison, before giving an in-depth presentation of the experimental results in Section 5.
-Finally, in Section 6, we discuss the results of our experiments, before closing with a conclusion in Section 7.
+Afterward, Section \ref{sec:algorithms} gives an overview of the algorithms included in our experimental comparison, providing a summary of the state-of-the-art in quantification.
+Next, in Section \ref{sec:setup}, we provide a thorough description of the experimental setup of our comparison, before giving an in-depth presentation of the experimental results in Section \ref{sec:results}.
+In Section \ref{sec:lequa}, we present the results of the case study on the dataset from the LeQua challenge.
+Finally, in Section \ref{sec:discussion}, we discuss the results of our experiments, before closing with a conclusion in Section \ref{sec:conclusion}.